Natives of Tasmania humorously refer to mainland Australia as ‘North Island’, which aptly reflects their sense of separateness.

 Stay: One night in a double room at Stewarts Bay Lodge – bed & breakfast

 Return to Hobart – it’s an hour’s drive from Port Arthur – for your flight back to the mainland.
-From there you will board your international flight back to London.
+From there you will board your international flight back home.